Saturday, November 28, 2015

 Hansberry v.
 Lee case brief

-There is a failure of due process only where it cannot be said that the procedure fairly insures the protection of the interests of absent parties who are to be bound by it.
-Basically procedure must protect the due process of people who are absent and when it does it satisfies requirements of due process and full faith and credit.
+There is a failure of due process only where it cannot be said that the procedure fairly ensures the protection of the interests of absent parties who are to be bound by it.
+Basically, the procedure must protect the due process of people who are absent and when it does it satisfies requirements of due process and full faith and credit.

 Only decide that in this case, requirements are not satisfied.
 They decide this because it only binds those people who signed the argument and not everyone else.
 The class of people is completely different in future years, and they can still challenge the validity of this agreement.
 It is weird to say that everyone who is free to assert a right or challenge them are of the same class.
 They are not representative of each other, both are different parties and classes.

 Here, plaintiffs cannot be trying to bind defendants because defendants are ones trying to resist such binding!
 That is the most important issue here.

 Check out our eBook: How to Win at Law School to see how to transfer to a top school, get the top grades in your class, and get a head start on the legal profession!